MicrosoftDocs/learn/learn-pr/azure/optimize-your-web-apps-with-redis/includes/2-decide-if-you-want-use-redis-in-azure.md

 ### Standard cache

 The standard cache creates ***multiple node*** architectures.
 Redis replicates a cache in a two-node primary/secondary configuration.
-Azure manages the replication between the two nodes.
-This is a production-ready cache with primary/secondary replication.
+Azure manages the replication between the two nodes and creates a production-ready cache with primary/secondary replication.

 ### Premium tier